Mindful/site-3/content/blog/mwe-lookup/index.md

 This allows us to store only a single copy of any prefixes shared between multiple MWEs in our lexicon, but the main benefit is that searching this way means we will expend no compute on MWEs whose first word is not present in the sentence.
 This is _much_ faster, and gets through 1,000 sentences in 0.8 seconds on average.
 However, we can still make it a little faster.

 Word frequency in English is [very imbalanced](https://en.wikipedia.org/wiki/Zipf%27s_law), and many MWEs start with common words.
 For example, my relatively small lexicon has 169 MWEs starting with `in`, such as `in_theory`, `in_unison`, `in_vain`, etc. Since we only want MWEs where all words are present in the sentence, it makes more sense to look at the words least likely to be present first - that is, the lowest frequency words.
-We can do this by re-ordering the MWEs before we insert them into the Trie using precomputed [word frequency](https://raw.githubusercontent.com/arstgit/high-frequency-vocabulary/master/30k.txt).
+We can do this by re-ordering the MWEs before we insert them into the trie using precomputed [word frequency](https://raw.githubusercontent.com/arstgit/high-frequency-vocabulary/master/30k.txt).
 This does mean that in rare cases where MWEs share the same words and are differentiated only by order (like `roast_pork` and `pork_roast`) we will need to attach multiple MWEs to one node in the trie, but other than that it requires only minor changes.

 ```python
 class OrderedTrie: